DiyaKumariGupta/dr_albert_rag_project/README.md

 # dr_albert_rag_project
-# RAG System for Document-Based Question Answering

-This project implements a Retrieval-Augmented Generation (RAG) system using OpenAI's API and custom PDF documents.

-## How to Use
+## Description

-1. Install dependencies:
-   pip install -r requirements.txt

-2. Add your API key to a `.env` file:
-   OPENAI_API_KEY=your-api-key-here

-3. Run the app:
-   python app.py
+The system retrieves relevant information from uploaded research papers (`/docs`) and generates grounded, context-aware answers using OpenAI's API.
+It is designed to help students and researchers quickly extract insights from scientific literature.

 ## Author

-Diya Kumari Gupta – University of North Texas
+Diya Kumari Gupta
+University of North Texas